 Note: If the income information you provide with your application cannot be verified when tax information for that year becomes available, PharmaCare will recover any overpayment of assistance.

 Yes.
 You must apply before December 31 of the year for which you want increased coverage.

-If PharmaCare assigns my family a lower deductible, will it be retroactive?
-(Will PharmaCare reimburse me for amounts I paid above the lower deductible?)
+Will PharmaCare reimburse me for amounts I paid above the lower deductible?

-Yes.
-If your income review results in a lower deductible and family maximum, it applies to the eligible cost of any prescriptions you purchased after the later of:
+If your income review results in a lower deductible and family maximum, it applies to the eligible cost of any prescriptions you purchased after the later of

 - January 1, or